cypress-io/cypress/docs/source/guides/cypress-basics/commands-elements-and-assertions.md

 # Chaining Commands

-It's crucially important to understand the mechanism by which Cypress Commands chain together, an asynchronous-yet-serial process of doing work on a subject yielded to the Command and yielding a subject to the next Command.
+It's crucially important to understand the mechanism by which Cypress Commands chain together: an asynchronous-yet-serial process of doing work on the Subject yielded to the Command, and yielding a Subject to the next Command.

 ## Subjects

 Subjects are the unseen context of a `cy.` chain, the flow of current pushing energy from one Command to the next.
-Because Cypress is built upon the Promise pattern, that "pushing of energy" is called "yielding" instead of "returning": Cypress Commands do not return useful values, but rather a Promise chain to build upon.
+Because Cypress is built upon the Promise pattern, that "pushing of energy" is called "yielding" instead of "returning": Cypress Commands do not return useful values, but rather a Cypress Chainer to continue building a sequence on Commands with.

 Cypress Commands must be executed against an appropriate subject.
 For instance, you can't call `cy.should("equal", 7)` directly: what should equal 7? `.should()` requires a subject!